Public Safety

 Progress and Initiatives

-• Support efforts to recruit more officers to Albuquerque
+- Support efforts to recruit more police officers to ABQ, oppose policies that would hinder recruitment.

 “THERE ARE SOLUTIONS RIGHT IN FRONT OF OUR FACE”: Press Conference and Summit Focus on Violent Crime and Finding Solutions